lightly-ai/lightly/docs/source/getting_started/advanced.rst

     #    dst_fname = dst_fname.replace('.png', '.jpg')
     #    img.save(dst_fname)

-The example has been tested on a system running Python 3.7 and lightly 1.0.6
+The example has been tested on a system running Python 3.7 and Lightly 1.0.6